It refers to a condition in which there is the presence of red blood cells (erythrocytes) in the urine.

 Urine culture: In this test, a urine sample is monitored to see if bacteria grow.
 This test is used to confirm a kidney or bladder infection.

-CT scan of the kidneys, ureters, and bladder: In most cases, CT scan is done without intravenous contrast.
+CT scan of the kidneys, ureters, and bladder: In most cases, a CT scan is done without intravenous contrast.

 If additional information is still needed, the radiologist may want to inject a dye (also called contrast medium) into the vein in the arm.